aabayomi/Pyrus2D/README.md

 This implementation is based on [CYRUS](https://arxiv.org/abs/2211.08585) soccer simulation 2D team PYRUS2D fork.
-Keepaway an originally designed in UT Austin by [Gregory Kuhlmann and Peter Stone](https://www.cs.utexas.edu/~pstone/Papers/bib2html/b2hd-AB05.html).
+Keepaway a multi-agent domain originally designed in UT Austin by [Gregory Kuhlmann and Peter Stone](https://www.cs.utexas.edu/~pstone/Papers/bib2html/b2hd-AB05.html).

 This package contains a python implementation of the original [c++ version](https://github.com/tjpalmer/keepaway), integrated with Open AI gym suitable for multi-agent deep reinforcement learning.
 The framework includes all low- and mid-level keepaway behaviors.
 However, the framework was designed to make it easy to insert your own learning code for deep reinforcement learning.